German student visa: What do I need to know?

 2. Translate and legalize non-German/English documents.

-3. Complete the online application, pay fees, and book a visa appointment (can be done up to 6 months in advance).
+3. Complete the online application, pay fees, and book a visa appointment (it's best done 3 months before moving).

 4. Attend the interview and answer basic questions about your study plans.
 Bring all docs.